US envoy visits aid site in Gaza run by Israeli-backed group that has been heavily criticized

 Germany's foreign minister visited Taybeh in the occupied West Bank, a Palestinian Christian village that has seen recent attacks by Israeli settlers.
 Johann Wadephul said Israel's settlements are an obstacle to peace and condemned settler violence.
 He also called on Hamas to lay down its arms in Gaza and release the remaining hostages.

-Germany has thus far declined to join other major Western countries in announcing plans to recognize a Palestinian state.
+Germany has so far declined to join other major Western countries in announcing plans to recognize a Palestinian state.

 Palestinians in another nearby town laid to rest 45-year-old Khamis Ayad, who they say suffocated while extinguishing fires set by settlers during an attack the night before.
 Witnesses said Israeli forces fired live rounds and tear gas toward residents after the settlers attacked.